conjure-cp/conjure-oxide/docs/src/developers_guide/design_documents/expression_rewriting.md

 > NOTE: The `order` of a `RuleSet` should not be thought of as a "priority" and does not affect the priorities of the rules in it.
 > It only provides a consistent order of operations when resolving the final set of rules

+---

+*This section had been taken from the 'Expression rewriting, Rules and RuleSets' page of the conjure-oxide wiki*